bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 <details>
 <summary>Solution</summary>

-True fulfillment comes from "within", as we learn in the mono audio of [Top 10 staTues tHat CriEd bloOd](../music/song-top10)
+True fulfillment comes from "within", as we learn in the mono audio of Top 10 staTues tHat CriEd bloOd.
 </details>

 This gives us a spec sheet for some technology.